Whyalla Airport

-Background
+History

-The Corporation of the City of Whyalla has operated the airport since 1991 when it was handed over by the Australian government.
+The City of Whyalla has operated the airport since 1991 when it was handed over by the Government of Australia.
 By 2009, the main runway's Pavement Classification Number (PCN) had deteriorated to an 8, which stopped all heavy aircraft, such as the Boeing 737 and Airbus A320, from using the airport.

 The airport remained open for use by the Department of Defence C-130 Hercules transport aircraft until the late 1990s.
 The City of Whyalla, aware of the accelerating damage caused by C-130 operations, asked the Federal Government for financial assistance in upgrading the main runway to accommodate unrestricted C-130 operations.
 The idea was for the airport to accommodate medium-sized commercial jets as well as the Royal Australian Air Force (RAAF) aircraft.
 The government declined to offer the City of Whyalla financial assistance to upgrade the main runway.
 In response, Mayor John Smith stopped all C-130 operations in Whyalla, causing the RAAF to use either RAAF Woomera Airfield or RAAF Base Edinburgh to fly in troops and supplies for the nearby Cultana Training Area.

 In 2004, Qantas requested permission to land a Boeing 767 at Whyalla Airport as both Adelaide and Melbourne airports were closed due to fog.
 Council made the runway available should Qantas need it, but only on the understanding that the Boeing may not be able to take off again.
 The Qantas Boeing 767 made it safely to its intended destination, but the whole incident highlighted the need for Whyalla to upgrade its main runway to safely accommodate such aircraft in the future.
 In 2008, the main runway remained substandard for anything other than Saab 340 use or lower.